-- Grants will not be accepted if received after 4pm, no exceptions.
+- Grants will not be accepted if received after 4pm on Thursday, July 25th, no exceptions.
+This includes ALL attachments. - NEW Requirement- Applications must be scanned and sent as one PDF document.
 This includes ALL attachments.
-(Applications may need to be Compressed or sent as a "Zip File" if too large) - Applications may also not be accepted if required font and margins sizes are not met.
-(Required: 12 pt. font, New Times Roman, no less than 1 inch margin) - Application, including cover sheet, narrative, and budget, may not exceed six pages. - Application Meets Specific Priority Area 5 points (To achieve a score of 5 points in this section, you must not only identify the health priority area, (for example "Mental Health") your plan must identify and achieve at least one specified, bulleted CHIP goal. - Plan to incorporate National CLAS Standards 5 points (To achieve a score of 5 points in this section, you must have a well-developed plan to incorporate CLAS standards.) - Demonstration of Program/Project Need 10 points - Well-designed project that fits into the priority area - Clear, demonstrated health need supported by available data - Clearly Identified Target Population 5 points - Project plan, objectives, and proposed outcomes 20 points - Clear explanation of proposed project and demonstration of the impact the project will have on increasing and or improving healthcare services provided to target population. - Clear, measureable goals and objectives and realistic timeline for implementation of project. - Explanation of expected outcomes. - Demonstrated plan for evaluation to measure program success. - Demonstrated collaborative efforts with other community organizations that are part of the system of care for the stated target population. - Budget and Justification 5 points - Is there a plan for sustainability beyond the duration of this grant? - Budget it itemized and has clear budget justification for total amount being requested. - Is there additional matching/contributing funds and in-kind services?
+Applications sent as multiple documents will not be reviewed, no exceptions. - Applications will not be accepted if required font and margins sizes are not met.
+(Required: 12 pt. font, Times New Roman, no less than 1 inch margin) - Application, including cover sheet, narrative, and budget, may not exceed seven pages. - Application Meets Specific Priority Area 5 points (To achieve a score of 5 points in this section, you must not only identify the health priority area, (for example "Mental Health") your plan must identify and achieve at least one specified, bulleted CHIP goal. - Plan to incorporate National CLAS Standards 5 points (To achieve a score of 5 points in this section, you must have a well-developed plan to incorporate CLAS standards.) - Demonstration of Program/Project Need 10 points - Well-designed project that fits into the priority area - Clear, demonstrated health need supported by available data - Clearly Identified Target Population 5 points - Include justification of why you have selected that population.
+Has that population been been identified as at-risk in the CHNA & CHIP? - Project plan, objectives, and proposed outcomes 20 points - Clear explanation of proposed project and demonstration of the impact the project will have on increasing and or improving healthcare services provided to target population. - Clear, measureable goals and objectives and realistic timeline for implementation of project. - Explanation of expected outcomes. - Demonstrated plan for evaluation to measure program success. - Demonstrated collaborative efforts with other community organizations that are part of the system of care for the stated target population. - Budget and Justification 5 points - Is there a plan for sustainability beyond the duration of this grant? - Budget it itemized and has clear budget justification for total amount being requested. - Is there additional matching/contributing funds and in-kind services?